The Medellín Metro is the only rail-based mass transportation system in Colombia. But it’s much more than a rail-based system.

 With the inexpensive Metro system in Medellín, extensive bus routes in the city with inexpensive fares as well as inexpensive taxis it is very possible to live in the city without a car.

-Our Medellín Living reader survey in December last year found that 81.6% of expats living in the city don’t have a car.
+Our Medellín Living reader survey in December last year found that 81.6 percent of expats living in the city don’t have a car.

-And for expats moving to the city, 48.3% cited “public transportation including the Metro system” as the third primary reason they were attracted to Medellín (after low cost of living and the climate).
+And for expats moving to the city, 48.3 percent cited “public transportation including the Metro system” as the third primary reason they were attracted to Medellín (after low cost of living and the climate).